education.vic.gov.au

 NDIS funded therapist and school principal (or nominee)

-School-based therapists and SSS staff may contact a Professional Practice Leader or their relevant professional organisation if they require advice about entering dual servicing arrangements with NDIS funded therapists.
+School-based therapists and SSS staff may contact the relevant regional department staff/manager or professional organisation if they require advice about entering dual servicing arrangements with NDIS funded therapists.
 For example, Speech Pathology AustraliaExternal Link provides guidance for speech pathologists about dual servicing arrangements.

-Complaints from students, parents, or school staff about NDIS service providers should be directed to the NDIS Commission by calling 1800 035 544 or visiting how to make a complaint about a providerExternal Link .
+Schools can direct complaints from students, parents/carers or school staff about NDIS service providers to the NDIS Commission by calling 1800 035 544 or visiting how to make a complaint about a providerExternal Link .

 Chapter in the NDIS guidelines outlining the actions schools must take if they decide to approve NDIS funded therapy on school grounds